jdh7190/tique_case/README.md

 Tique Case is a 100% client-side wallet that requires no back-end, relying only on external APIs such as Run Connect or MatterCloud to interact with the blockchain.

-Private keys and the wallet's seed phrase are stored in the browser (localStorage) and never exposed externally.
+Private keys and the wallet's seed phrase are stored in the browser's ```localStorage``` and never exposed externally.

 The intention of this wallet is to provide an open-sourced wallet that allows basic management of Jigs and Fungible tokens with the primary purposes of bootstraping development on the Run protocol, as well as giving services the ability to leverage Run tokens in their applications.